 (i) An existing claim shall not be transferred.
 The records transferred to the CDJFS in the county of new residence shall include copies of the documentation of the claim.
 The CDJFS establishing the claim remains responsible for any necessary action on the claim.

-(22) Issue proper notice and hearing rights as outlined in division 5101:6 of the Administrative Code.
+(1) Must issue proper notice and hearing rights as outlined in division 5101:6 of the Administrative Code.

 Promulgated Under: 111.15

 Statutory Authority: 5162.03, 5163.02